dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 APIs can be tested in a number of different ways, for example using the IBM API Test and Monitor tool – available for free here: https://www.ibm.com/uk-en/cloud/api-connect/api-test

-For simplicity and speed, as we’re using base64 pictures, we will use simple curl scripts so that we can call the APIs from the command line – we can also use these in CI/CD pipelines if we want.
+For simplicity and speed, as we’re using base64 pictures, we will use simple curl scripts so that we can call the APIs from the command line – we can also use these in CI/CD pipelines if we want. `New credential`

 Our curl scripts start like this: